fixerAPI/fixer/README.md

 GET /latest?symbols=USD,GBP
 ```

-Use [money.js](https://openexchangerates.github.io/money.js/) in the browser.
+The primary use case is client side.
+For instance, with [money.js](https://openexchangerates.github.io/money.js/) in the browser

 ```js
 let demo = () => {